a-soong/1701QCA-Assessment1/experiments/experiments.md

 ### Experiment name ###

-USING A LIGHT SENSOR AND ANALOG INPUTS
+EXperiment 2: USING A LIGHT SENSOR AND ANALOG INPUTS

 #### Photo of completed project ####
 *In the code below, replace `missingimage.png` with the name of the image, which should be in the `kitexperiments` folder.*